 When QualityLogic takes on a QA project, we review system and feature design specifications and create an overall test plan.
 From this, we document test procedures and system support requirements and create appropriate test cases.
 As new features and bug fixes are delivered, we execute manual white box and black box testing, review and write up the results, and further refine the test cases.

 We work with customers to improve existing support functions and implement new ones.
-We work up defect/feature report attribute lists and reporting standards, emplace organizational processes and reporting structures to process the defect records, and update system QA entries continuously during test project execution.
+We work up defect/feature report attribute lists and reporting standards, put in place organizational processes and reporting structures to process the defect records, and update system QA entries continuously during test project execution.

 Our test engineers research all the parameters associated with user accounts, create an automated user generation system or a database script set to generate test users exercising those parameters, and design reversal processes/scripts to restore the database contents back to their starting condition to support repetitive tests.